Policy document

 4.4

 It is important that the Allocation Scheme is understood by all current and prospective applicants.
-Straight forward information through leaflets are available in a variety of formats and where appropriate, interpreters are used for applicants seeking advice and assistance.
+Straightforward information is available in a variety of formats and where appropriate, interpreters are used for applicants seeking advice and assistance.

 5. Access to Personal Information